Yaroslav3991/algorithms/README.md

 Implementation of popular algorithms

 ## Tasks:
-We create with Anт portfolio and improve knowledge of algorithms.
+We create with Ann portfolio and improve knowledge of algorithms.